-Both Bookkeeping vs Accounting are related and constitutes a primary part of a particular Business.
+Both Bookkeeping vs Accounting are related and constitute a primary part of a particular Business.
 Maintaining and storing transaction details related to business in a chronological manner is known as the act of BookKeeping.
-Whereas, accounting involves interpreting, analyzing, classifying and reporting of financial data related to business transactions so as to interpret business conditions in a proper manner.
-The primary part of Accounting deals with Bookkeeping or recorded financial transactions and the later part includes analyzing and reporting those financial data.
+Whereas accounting involves interpreting, analyzing, classifying, and reporting financial data related to business transactions so as to interpret business conditions in a proper manner.
+The primary part of Accounting deals with Bookkeeping or recorded financial transactions, and the later part includes analyzing and reporting those financial data.

-At a very surface level, it’s not easy to discriminate between Bookkeeping vs Accounting, but the experts can really know the difference between Bookkeeping vs Accounting.
+On a very surface level, it’s not easy to discriminate between Bookkeeping vs Accounting, but the experts can really know the difference between Bookkeeping vs Accounting.
 Professionals who are engaged in maintaining Accounts know that the treatment is not the same.
-For example- If a Business Sells goods worth INR 100000 to X Ltd at credit and receives 60% after 30 days, then the Bookkeeping part would only constitute of recording the Sales number and recording the Cash received the figure.
-On the other hand in Accounting the Sales number will be posted in the Income Statement under Revenue and the Accounts Receivable will be increased by INR 100000 till next thirty days till a part of the Sales are received as cash.
-While after receiving INR 60000 or 60% of the total Sales, Cash would increase by INR 60000 and Accounts Receivable would decrease by INR 60000.
+For example- If a Business Sells goods worth INR 100000 to X Ltd at credit and receives 60% after 30 days, then the Bookkeeping part would only constitute recording the Sales number and recording the Cash received in the figure.
+On the other hand, in Accounting the Sales number will be posted in the Income Statement under Revenue, and the Accounts Receivable will be increased by INR 100000 within the next thirty days till a part of the Sales is received as cash.
+While after receiving INR 60000 or 60% of the total Sales, Cash would increase by INR 60000, and Accounts Receivable would decrease by INR 60000.

-Below is the top 8 difference between Bookkeeping vs Accounting
+Below is the top 8 differences between Bookkeeping vs Accounting.

 Both Bookkeeping vs Accounting are popular choices in the market; let us discuss some of the major Differences Between Bookkeeping vs Accounting:

-- Bookkeeping is an art of recording transactions of business as per the Date.
-On the other hand, Accounting consists of classifying, segregating, analyzing and reporting of transactions recorded by a bookkeeper.
-Basically, Bookkeeping can be termed as maintaining of raw-data and it’s being processed through the subject of Accountancy.
+- Bookkeeping is the art of recording transactions of business as per the Date.
+On the other hand, Accounting consists of classifying, segregating, analyzing, and reporting of transactions recorded by a bookkeeper.
+Basically, Bookkeeping can be termed as maintaining of raw data and it’s being processed through the subject of Accountancy.

-- A bookkeeper may or may not require the knowledge of Accounting, he/ she can follow a certain mechanical process to maintain the task of Bookkeeping.
-Whereas analyzing, classifying, interpreting, segregating accounting data need the knowledge of Accounting and Finance.
+- A bookkeeper may or may not require the knowledge of Accounting; he/ she can follow a certain mechanical process to maintain the task of Bookkeeping.
+Whereas analyzing, classifying, interpreting, and segregating accounting data need knowledge of Accounting and Finance.
 The functional part includes studying and classifications of Accounting heads/ groups.

 - The process of Bookkeeping is followed by Accounting.
-On the other hand, Accounting is followed by Management accounting where they get to know about different types of financial ratios; based upon these ratios the management can make strategic changes and modifications of the business which are both long-term and short-term in nature.
+On the other hand, Accounting is followed by Management accounting, where they get to know about different types of financial ratios; based upon these ratios, the management can make strategic changes and modifications to the business, which are both long-term and short-term in nature.

-- Bookkeeping includes Supplier’s Ledger, customer’s ledger and general ledger whereas Accounting involves the preparation of Financial Statements like Income Statement, Balance sheet, and Cash flows.
-Finalization of accounting needs to be done by an accountant and it should be verified through Auditing process.
+- Bookkeeping includes the Supplier’s Ledger, customer’s ledger, and general ledger, whereas Accounting involves the preparation of Financial Statements like Income statements, Balance sheets, and Cash flows.
+The finalization of accounting needs to be done by an accountant, and it should be verified through the Auditing process.